 Finding Defined Terms

-By default, Contract Tools interprets words and phrases enclosed in double quotation marks (“ ”, " ") or guillemets (« », ‹ ›) as defined terms.
-You can also make Contract Tools find defined terms based on text formatting (available in Word 2010 and later) or single quotation marks (‘ ’, ' ').
-To choose how Contract Tools finds defined terms, use the Defined Terms controls in the Analysis Settings view.
+By default, Contract Tools finds defined terms using double quotation marks (“ ”, " ") or guillemets (« », ‹ ›).
+Alternatively, you can make Contract Tools find defined terms using text formatting (available in Word 2010 and later) or single quotation marks (‘ ’, ' ').
+To choose how Contract Tools finds defined terms, show the Contract Tools pane, click the Analysis Settings button, and then use the Defined Terms controls.

-Note: It’s a good idea to make Contract Tools find defined terms based on text formatting only if defined terms aren’t enclosed in double quotation marks or guillemets.
-It’s a good idea to make Contract Tools find defined terms based on single quotation marks only if defined terms aren’t formatted.
+Note: It’s a good idea to make Contract Tools find defined terms using text formatting only if defined terms aren’t enclosed in double quotation marks or guillemets.
+It’s a good idea to make Contract Tools find defined terms using single quotation marks only if defined terms aren’t formatted.

 When Contract Tools finds defined terms, it ignores some words and phrases that would otherwise be interpreted as defined terms if they’re not used: